Easy Sourdough Sandwich Bread

 In a large bowl, mix the flour, butter, sugar and salt.
 Use a pastry cutter or two knifes in a cris-cross way to break up the butter.
 The butter should look like crumbs.

 Add the starter and warm water.
 Mix until the flour is fully absorbed (get in there with your hands to finish mixing).
 The dough will feel slightly sticky and elastic at this stage.
-Cover with plastic wrap or a damp towel and let rest for 30 minutes.
-Meanwhile, replenish you starter with fresh flour and water.
+Cover with plastic wrap, plastic shower cap, or a damp towel and let rest for 30 minutes.
+Meanwhile, replenish your starter with fresh flour and water.

 After mixing and resting for 30 minutes, knead the dough on a lightly floured surface for 8-10 minutes, or until smooth, soft and elastic.
 Do not worry about under/over kneading.
 Relax into the process and focus on the texture, not the time.
-The dough has been kneaded enough when you can pull out a bit and see through it.
+The dough has been kneaded enough when you can pull out a bit and see through it and when it springs back when you pull on it.

 Bulk Rise

-Cover the bowl with plastic wrap and let rise overnight at room temperature (68 F) until double in size, about 10-12 hrs.
+Cover the bowl with plastic wrap or shower cap and let rise overnight at room temperature (68 F) until double in size, about 10-12 hrs.
 You will know it is done rising when it has doubled in size, jiggles, is domed, has bubbles, and doesn’t stick to your fingers.
-Please refer to the Baking Schedule above for additional rise time options.

 Shape the Dough

-In the morning, coat an 8.5×4 inch loaf pan with oil or butter.
+In the morning, coat 2 8.5×4 inch loaf pans with oil or butter.

-Roll the dough into a log tucking the ends underneath.
+Roll each dough ball into a log tucking the ends underneath.
 Rest for 5-10 minutes.
 With floured hands, gently cup the dough and pull it toward you to tighten its shape.
-Using a bench knife, place the dough into the loaf pan seam side down.
+Using a bench knife, place the dough into the loaf pans seam side down.

 Second Rise

-Cover the dough with lightly oiled or buttered plastic wrap.
-Let rest at room temperature until it has risen to about 1-inch above the rim of the pan (check the height by looking at the domed center portion of the dough).
+Cover the dough with lightly oiled or buttered plastic wrap or shower cap.
+Let rest at room temperature until it has risen to about 1-inch above the rim of the pans (check the height by looking at the domed center portion of the dough).
 You are not looking for it to double in size.
 For timing, this can take anywhere from 1 1/2-2 hours (or more!) depending on temperature and the amount of sourdough starter used.
 Remember, the warmer it is, the faster the dough will rise.
 You will know it is ready to bake when you can push your finger into the dough, and it doesn’t pop back out.
-Refer to the “helpful tips” at the top of this post.

 Preheat your oven to 375 F. Note: For higher oven spring, preheat to 500 F instead.
 Reduce to 375 F once the dough goes into the oven and bake as directed.